ericdwhite/scalaz-scratch/README.md

-# Minimallist Scalaz Hello World App
+# Minimalist Scalaz Hello World App

 This assumes you are using OSX, have Java 8 or greater installed and have brew installed.